csvsoundsystem/federal-treasury-api/readme.md

 In the Task Scheduler, set `run.bat` to run every day at 5 pm.

 ### Testing
+To unit test parser functions, write tests in `code/parse_fms_fixies_2.py`, and then run them with nose.

+    cd code
+    nosetests

+You might want to write some tests to make sure that a specific table is perfectly parsed.
+In order to do that, copy the source fixie and the intended csv to the `fixtures` directory.
+(Name them as they would be named in the `data` folder.)
+A test will be generated for each of these.

 To make sure that the script is still running on ScraperWiki, run

     ./is_it_running.py